luhao007/WoW-Classic-Addons/AddOns/VuhDo/README.md

 - Shields

 2. Casting
-- You can heal, decurse, target, assist or focus raid memers with just one click
+- You can heal, decurse, target, assist or focus raid members with just one click
 - You can bind any usable item and any macro to mouse clicks
 - You can assign up to 40 mouse click combinations to cast on raid members
 - You can assign up to 16 keys to cast when mouse over